exis-io/exis-io.github.io/pages/riffle/Domain.md

 # Domain

-Any software connected to the [fabric][fabric].
+Domains are representations of programs connected to the [fabric][fabric].
 Domains have names, which are a set of strings separated by periods.
-Domains can not change.
+Domains cant change their names.

+A native class, also called a domain, is used to represent remote software.

 ## General

-Every agent on the fabric has a name, a domain, and an owner.
+Every domain on the fabric has a name and an owner.
+The term *domain* may be used interchangeably with an entity on the fabric, the name of the entity, and the object used to represent that entity.

-For example, the agent `sarah` owns a domain `delilah`.
+For example, the user `sarah` owns a domain `delilah`.
 Delilah's domain is `sarah.delilah`.
 Sarah is the `superdomain` of `delilah` while `delilah` is the subdomain of `sarah`.

 Superdomains have absolute control over subdomains.
 They can destroy or create subdomains at will and do not require [permissions][perm] to send actions.